3ph/SplitSlider/README.md

 #### Generic slider properties (affects both parts):

-`slider.min` - minimal slider value
+`slider.min` - minimal slider value.
-`slider.max` - maximal slider value
+`slider.max` - maximal slider value.
-`slider.step` - step value of the slider `slider.labelFont` - font of the value labels `slider.labelTextColor` - font color of the value labels `slider.thumbSize` - size of the slider's thumb `slider.thumbColor` - color of the thumb `slider.trackHeight` - track height
+`slider.step` - step value of the slider.
+`slider.labelFont` - font of the value labels.
+`slider.labelTextColor` - font color of the value labels.
+`slider.thumbSize` - size of the slider's thumb.
+`slider.thumbColor` - color of the thumb.
+`slider.trackHeight` - track height.
-`slider.trackColor` - track color
+`slider.trackColor` - track color.
-`slider.trackHighlightColor` - color of selected part of the track `slider.snapToStep` - determines if thumb should be snapped to the closest step after the move
+`slider.trackHighlightColor` - color of selected part of the track.
+`slider.snapToStep` - determines if thumb should be snapped to the closest step after the move.

 All above properties would affect both portions of the slider but can be set individually through either `slider.left` or `slider.right` portion.